olasunboESQ/DSA-CAPSTONE-KMS/README.md

-# DSA-CAPSTONE-KULTRA MEGA STORES INVENTORY ANALYSIS
+[Q2a.csv](https://github.com/user-attachments/files/21032067/Q2a.csv)[Q1.csv](https://github.com/user-attachments/files/21031855/Q1.csv)# DSA-CAPSTONE-KULTRA MEGA STORES INVENTORY ANALYSIS

-### This is an analysis for a a Store's Inventory from the year 2009-2012 using Structyred Query Language (SQL)
+### This is an analysis for a a Store's Inventory from the year 2009-2012 using Structured Query Language (SQL)

 As Business Intelligent Analyst employeed to suport the Abuja branch of the Store, the first step i took after being handed the
 Excel Dataset containing the order data from the year 2009-2012 was to critically clean my data using Microsoft Excel.